When Can Model-Free Reinforcement Learning be Enough for Thinking?: Policy Initialization Determines Emergence of Thinking

-Thus, a thought action is selected when the policy is such that $\pi(s, \tau')$ is expected to lead to more reward than $\pi(s,\tau)$. \end{proof} Although, \Cref{theorem:improvement} does not directly say anything about policy initialization, the condition for a thought action to be selected requires $\pi(s,\tau)$ and $\pi(s, \tau')$ to be somehow set up as different such that there could be an advantage in shifting from $\tau$ to $\tau'$.
-Thus, policy initialization is critical for whether thinking will emerge or not. \Cref{theorem:improvement} deals with exact policy iteration and does not address the impact of policy initialization on the emergence of thinking when learning from samples.
+\Cref{theorem:improvement} deals with exact policy iteration and does not address the impact of policy initialization on the emergence of thinking when learning from samples.
 We next turn to the concept of the \textit{effective horizon} introduced by \citet{laidlaw2023bridging}.
 The effective horizon was introduced as a problem complexity parameter for MDPs that aligns with the observed difficulty of common RL benchmarks. \citeauthor{laidlaw2023bridging} then derived sample complexity bounds for model-free RL algorithms in terms of the effective horizon and showed that these bounds were predictive of the success of deep RL algorithms on benchmark problems.
-We will build upon their specific result on goal MDPs. \begin{definition} A goal (thought) MDP is an (thought) MDP with a set of absorbing states, $\sS_\mathtt{goal}$, and $r(s, a)= 1$ if $s \in \sS_{\mathtt{goal}}$ and $0$ otherwise. \end{definition} For goal MDPs, \cite{laidlaw2023bridging} showed that the effective horizon, $H$ can be upper-bounded by $1 + \log_\sA \frac{\log 2T}{p}$ where $p \leq \Pr_\mathtt{expl}(s_T \in \sS_\mathtt{goal}|s_t,a_t)$ is a lower bound on the probability of the initial exploration policy, $\pi_\mathtt{expl}$, discovering a goal state after taking action $a$ in state $s$ at any time-step.
+We will build upon their specific result on goal MDPs. \begin{definition} A goal (thought) MDP is an (thought) MDP with a set of absorbing environment states, $\sS_\mathtt{goal} \subset \sES$, and $r(s, a)= 1$ if $s \in \sS_{\mathtt{goal}}$ and $0$ otherwise. \end{definition} For goal MDPs, \cite{laidlaw2023bridging} showed that the effective horizon, $H$ can be upper-bounded by $1 + \log_{\sA} \frac{\log 2l}{p}$ where $l$ is a maximum episode length, $p \leq \Pr_\mathtt{expl}(s_T \in \sS_\mathtt{goal}|s_t,a_t)$ is a lower bound on the probability of the initial exploration policy, $\pi_\mathtt{expl}$, discovering a goal state after taking action $a$ in state $s$ at any time-step.
 Intuitively, if $p$ is larger, then an RL algorithm has an easier time discovering rewarding action sequences.
 We next show that thought actions can be used to reduce the effective horizon of a given instance.
 Note that \citet{laidlaw2023bridging} proved their results assuming deterministic MDPs, so we also adopt this assumption for the next proposition.